tansen87/InsightSQL/README.md

 English | [中文](./README_CN.md)

-> A tool that can quickly view Excel, CSV and Parquet using SQL, base on Tauri.
+> A tool that can quickly view Excel, CSV and Parquet using polars SQL, base on Tauri.

 ### screenshot
 * polars SQL for query